A Complete Guide To Data Engineering

 Data engineering and data science are both disciplines that make use of advanced algorithms and structured data analysis.
 Yet, the two disciplines differ in the techniques used and how they're applied.
 Data engineering focuses more on organizing, cleaning, and manipulating the data as it makes its way through the pipeline.
 Organizing requires data engineers to put together the structure in the warehouse so that data can be accessed when getting queried.
 Cleaning requires data engineers to remove duplicates, monitor ingestion, and make sure that the data presented in the right format.
 Data science, on the other hand, is used in more isolated and exploratory phases.

-Common tools used by data teams
+What are the most common tools used by data teams?

 Data teams use a variety of tools to move, manipulate and store data.
-These tools involve a production database, a data warehouse, an ETL tool (or ELT if you’re fancy), some modeling layer, and a visualization layer.
+These tools involve a production database, a data warehouse, an ETL tool (or ELT if you’re fancy), some modeling layer, a visualization layer, and a data observability tool.
 These core technologies have gained adoption over the past few years, which has led to a more standardized data stack.
 Although these tools solve a major problem for data teams, there are still gaps in the traditional data stack, especially at a smaller stage.
 The one prominent gap that we’ve come across in our time talking with data teams is the ability to have complete observability and discoverability to your data.
 Many data engineers and data scientists are left in the dark when it comes to knowing about their data (where it lives, what’s broken, what’s related to what).

 Why is data discovery the missing link?